Skip to content

 Consider offering anonymized or aggregated data sets to external businesses for market research or trend analysis.
 Whether you have gathered this data through social media analytics tools or by doing manual research, it still represents value, so make sure to use it as best you can.

-This can be a great way to generate additional revenue.
+This can be a great way to generate leads.

 Example: